Types of Riding Lawn Mowers

 - Engine displacement describes the size of the cylinder in the engine.
 Manufacturers measure displacement in cubic centimeters (cc).
 A higher cc measurement means a more powerful engine.

-- Engine types are typically either V-twin or single cylinder.
-A V-twin engine provides more power than and creates less vibration.
+- Engine types for gas mowers are typically either V-twin or single cylinder.
+A V-twin engine provides more power and creates less vibration.
 Less vibration means less wear, quieter operation and better comfort.
-A V-twin engine also runs cooler and burns cleaner, extending engine life.
+A V-twin engine also runs cooler and burns cleaner, extending potential engine life.

 - Cruise control is available with some automatic and hydrostatic transmissions, allowing you to engage one speed and mow long, straight stretches easily.